uber-archive/clusto-query/README.md

-`clusto-query` performs arbitrary boolean queries against clusto
+`clusto-query` performs arbitrary boolean queries against clusto.
+It is available under the ISC license, which you can find under `LICENSE.txt` and requires the python clusto libraries.

 Infix expression operators are the following: